Last Updated on October 29, 2022

 - Breakfast restaurants in Gallup, NM: This city is full of places to start your day off with a filling, hearty breakfast.

 - Soups, salads and sandwiches: Perhaps you want lighter fare?
-Looking for restaurants in Gallup, NM serving vegetarian and vegan food?

 - Pub grub: Enjoy the game with your meal and choose a good beer to wash it down.

 - Mexican and New Mexican food: From burritos and tacos to my favorite local dish: carne adovada made from smoky red chile.

 - Steaks and chops: Treat yourself to a nice dinner featuring expertly grilled cuts of meat.

 Choose from the selection below and discover the tastiest restaurants in Gallup, NM right now.
 We certainly enjoyed eating at each of these restaurants and so will you.

 NOTE: Restaurant websites or online menus are included, where applicable.
 Vegetarian and vegan options are limited – check the menus online.
 Local artisans go table to table to offer their wares for sale at some of the restaurants in this article.
 Many restaurants in Gallup, NM are closed Sunday.

 Hours: Monday – Saturday 7:00 AM – 8:00 PM.
 Sunday 8:00 AM – 2:00 PM.

 Online Menu: www.singleplatfom.com/route-66-railway-cafe